timescale/docs/use-timescale/alerting.md

 including Slack and PagerDuty.

 To get started, first download and install [Grafana][Grafana-install].
-Next, add a new [PostgreSQL datasource][PostgreSQL datasource] that points to your TimescaleDB instance.
-This data source was built by TimescaleDB engineers, and it is designed to take advantage of the database's time-series capabilities.
+Next, add a new [PostgreSQL data source][PostgreSQL datasource] that points to your Timescale instance.
+This data source was built by Timescale engineers, and it is designed to take advantage of the database's time-series capabilities.
 From there, proceed to your dashboard and set up alert rules as described above.